-- 1. Water conditioners (e.g., AMS) and drift reducing agents (DRAs)
+- Water conditioners (e.g., AMS), drift reducing agents (DRAs), and volatility reducing agents (VRAs).

-- 2. Wettable powders or dispersible granules.
+- Wettable powders or dispersible granules.

-- 3. Flowables or aqueous liquids.
+- Flowables or aqueous liquids.

-- 4. Emulsifiable concentrates.
+- Emulsifiable concentrates.

-- 5. Crop oil concentrates or surfactants.
+- Crop oil concentrates or surfactants.

 Spray tanks should be at least half filled with the carrier before the pesticide premixes are added.
 If the mixture foams excessively, separates or becomes syrupy, do not apply the mixture.
 Compatibility agents are available that may be added to improve mixing ability.